-Once you get this clear, you now know how to connect with your audience and educate them about your product and how it can simplify their problems.
+Once you get this clear, you will know how to connect with your audience and educate them about your product and how it can simplify their problems.

 4. Do competitor analysis

 The SaaS industry is competitive and growth-oriented.
 An insight into your competitor’s business is greatly going to help you.
-Here’s what you can analyze:
+You can utilize SEO tools to conduct competitor analysis.